theodox/ta_101/TA coding 101.md

 7. Want a singleton?
 Use a module.
 8. Write idiomatically.
 Don't write Python in C++ or C# in Python.
 9. Don't optimize on faith.
 Write a simple, working example and then profile it if you're worried about performance.
 Don't write a complex, tweaked out version until (a) you know the algorithm and problems solving approach actually work and (b) you need more perf.
+10. Less state, more functions.
+Write as much functional code as possible -- pure functions that can be tested in isolation.
+See https://www.youtube.com/watch?v=DJtef410XaM

 Working together